Litigation heavyweights announce lawsuit on behalf of Steinhoff shareholders; claim to include Deloitte as co-defendants

 Following a landmark decision from the Amsterdam Court regarding the use of the assignment model in cartel damages claims in the Netherlands and the European Commission’s decision to impose a fine of €880m on Scania for its part in the European truck cartel, Claims Funding Europe & BarentsKrans issued an update by way of a joint press release.
 To read the press release click here.

 European Truck Cartel Case decision is published

 The European Commission has published its decision in the European Truck Cartel case.
-To view the decision in PDF format, click on the following link: EC Truck Cartel Decision
+To view the decision (English version) in PDF format, click on the following link: EC Truck Cartel Decision